 What to do if a house buyer pulls out

 Buying a new home is one of the most exciting times of your life, but that isn’t to say there can’t be bumps along the road.
+If a house buyer pulls out we’ve noted down what you can expect and how to prepare for such a predicament.

 Both buyers and sellers can drop out of deals, but it’s more common for buyers to fall through.
 If you’re buying a new build house you have no need to worry about an onward chain, just your own buyers.